defold/build-size/README.md

 # dmengine size plot
 This project will plot the size of dmengine (Defold) for all supported platforms and versions.
+Note that this will show the size of the debug version of dmengine (ie including debug symbols).
+A release build of dmengine will be smaller.

 ![Size per platform and version](https://github.com/britzl/dmengine_size/raw/master/size.png)